matplotlib/matplotblog/content/posts/create-a-tesla-cybertruck-that-drives/index.md

 The head light beam has a distinct color gradient that dissipates into the night sky.
 This is challenging to complete.
 I found an [excellent answer on Stack Overflow from user Joe Kington][0] on how to do this.
 We begin by using the `imshow` function which creates images from 3-dimensional arrays.
 Our image will simply be a rectangle of colors.

 We create a 1 x 100 x 4 array that represents 1 row by 100 columns of points of RGBA (red, green, blue, alpha) values.
 Every point is given the same red, green, and blue values of (0, 1, 1) which represents the color 'aqua'.
 The alpha value represents opacity and ranges between 0 and 1 with 0 being completely transparent (invisible) and 1 being opaque.
 We would like the opacity to decrease as the light extends further from the head light (that is further to the left).
-The numpy `linspace` function is used to create an array of 100 numbers increasing linearly from 0 to 1.
+The NumPy `linspace` function is used to create an array of 100 numbers increasing linearly from 0 to 1.
 This array will be set as the alpha values.

 The `extent` parameter defines the rectangular region where the image will be shown.
 The four values correspond to xmin, xmax, ymin, and ymax.
 The 100 alpha values will be mapped to this region beginning from the left.
 The array of alphas begins at 0, which means that the very left of this rectangular region will be transparent.
 The opacity will increase moving to the right-side of the rectangle where it eventually reaches 1.